 Add a test case by pressing the Add button in the Test cases tab and enter a test case ID describing the purpose of the test case.

 Next, select the table, task or report you want to perform the test on.
 This entity is the starting point for the test case.
-When running the test case, the user interface will automatically open the table, report, task or custom screen, even if no further test steps have been added.
+When running the test case, the user interface will automatically open the table, report, or task, even if no further test steps have been added.

 The default active checkmark can be enabled if it is required that the test case is enabled by default in the test console.